Q. I was injured on the job. How do I get workers’ compensation benefits?

 - Handle negotiations with the insurance company

 - Keep you informed of any major claim changes

 - Make sure you get the best medical care available

 - Relieve you of the stress and strain associated with the work comp system

 Q. Are work injury attorneys expensive?

-A. At Philadelphia Work Injury Attorney Group, all of the aggressive work injury lawyers in our group represent all cases on a contingency fee basis.
+A. At the Philadelphia Workers Compensation Lawyers Group, all of the aggressive work injury lawyers in our group represent all cases on a contingency fee basis.
 Simply put, you won’t have to pay a dime until your case is won.
 Call 215-494-7131 right away to arrange a time to speak one on one with a compassionate work injury attorney in our group.
 Consultations are free and you will not be pressured to hire the lawyer we refer you to.